-SOS follows accounting standards contained in the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
+The Organization follows accounting standards contained in the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
 The ASC is the single source of authoritative accounting principles generally accepted in the United States ("GAAP") to be applied to nongovernmental entities.

 The accompanying consolidated financial statements have been prepared on the accrual basis of accounting.
-According to GAAP, SOS is required to report information regarding its financial position and activities according to two classes of net assets: net assets with donor restrictions, and net assets without donor restrictions.
-Net assets of SOS and changes therein are classified and reported as follows:
+According to GAAP, the Organization is required to report information regarding its financial position and activities according to two classes of net assets: net assets with donor restrictions, and net assets without donor restrictions.
+Net assets of the Organization and changes therein are classified and reported as follows: